Idiopathic Hypersomnia

 Idiopathic hypersomnia is not well-characterized.
 Cause is presumed to be dysfunction of the central nervous system.

-Excessive daytime sleepiness is the main symptom; sleep time may or may not be prolonged.
+Excessive daytime sleepiness is the main symptom, with difficulty waking up in the morning; sleep time may or may not be prolonged.

 Diagnosis of Idiopathic Hypersomnia